chunhualiao/smart-browser-assistant/README.md

 1.  **Visit the Store Listing:** Navigate to the extension's page on the Chrome Web Store (or the relevant marketplace for other browsers).
 [Link](https://chromewebstore.google.com/detail/ljnkjogcdagiakilefpifeonipbmcdgf?utm_source=item-share-cb)
 3.  **Add to Browser:** Click the "Add to Chrome" (or similar) button.
 4.  **Confirm Permissions:** A dialog will appear asking for necessary permissions.
 Review them and click "Add extension" to confirm.
 5.  **Configuration:** After installation, follow the steps in the "Configure Settings" section above (accessing options via the Extensions menu) to add your API key and select your preferred model/prompt.
+Some models available through OpenRouter, such as `openai/gpt-4o-mini-search-preview`, support web search by default, which can be especially useful for tasks like fact-checking.

 ## Features